jezzsantos/automate/docs/LeanUXCanvas.md

 >
 > (Hint: What will people/users be doing differently if your solutions work?
 Consider metrics that indicate customer success like average order value, time on site, and retention rate.)

 They will be creating *toolkits* from which coding patterns are configured and then change codebases.
 We will measure the number of unique toolkits being created, and the number of times each is used to *touch* a codebase.
-The first metric demonstrating adoption of this practice, and the second metric indicating the stickiness of their toolkits, as aproxy for the stickiness of this tech.
+The first metric demonstrating adoption of this practice, and the second metric indicating the stickiness of their toolkits, as a proxy for the stickiness of this tech.

 ## Users (3)